Hi! I’m Shari Caudron and I’m passionate about the life-changing power of personal narrative.

 As a memoir coach, I help people find meaning and coherence in their lives looking backwards.
 As a purpose guide, I use story and self-reflection to help clients create meaningful change going forward.
 Either way—whether looking at the road behind or the road up ahead—I believe engaging with our personal narratives allows us to gain a deeper understanding of our emotions, beliefs, values, and our own inherent wisdom.
 We can also begin to see ourselves as the heroes of our own lives.

-My approach is grounded in empathy, compassion, and authenticity.
+My approach is grounded in empathy and compassion.
 I strive to create a safe and supportive environment where individuals can feel seen, heard, and valued.
-I also believe that healing is a collaborative process, and I work closely with my clients to create a personalized plan to meet their unique needs and goals.
+I also believe healing is a collaborative process, and I work closely with my clients to create a personalized plan to meet their unique needs and goals.

 It’s been an incredible privilege to spend my career focused on storytelling in one way or another.
 Along the way, I’ve gotten to do some pretty cool things: